I was not following Yakub Memon’s death penalty until I came across this news –

 I couldn’t believe in my eyes that some distinguished personalities can in fact rally behind a terrorist who had killed 257 innocent men in Mumbai.
 They belonged to all walks of life, politicians, judges, lawyers, social activists, actors etc. The reasons for his mercy petition were –

-- An international commitment to abolish death penalty
+- An international commitment to abolish the death penalty

 - President of India has the power to grant pardon under Article 72 of Indian Constitution

-- Abolition of death penalty contributes to human dignity and progressive development of human rights
+- Abolition of the death penalty contributes to human dignity and progressive development of human rights

-- Abolition of death penalty should be considered as progress in the enjoyment of right to life
+- Abolition of the death penalty should be considered as progress in the enjoyment of the right to life

-Case specific points why this death penalty is illegal
+Case-specific points on why this death penalty is illegal

 - Yakub Menon was not given advance notice of the death warrant hearing, hence this order is void

-- Long duration of trial and incarceration suffered till date.
+- The long duration of trial and incarceration suffered till date.
 He suffered 20 years in prison till his arrest and 14 long years of trial, while Hon.
 SC used this long period of incarceration to lessen the sentence for other accused, did not do so for Yakub.